liuchengxu/vim-clap/docs/src/plugins/config.md

 # Whether to enable this plugin.
 enable = false

-# How the render the tree-sitter highlights.
+# Specify the strategy of tree-sitter rendering.
 #
 # The default strategy is to render the entire buffer until the
 # file size exceeds 256 KiB.